Phenelzine Prescribing Information

 Withdrawal may be associated with nausea, vomiting, and malaise.

-An uncommon withdrawal syndrome following abrupt withdrawal of Phenelzine sulfate has been infrequently reported.
+An uncommon withdrawal syndrome following abrupt withdrawal of Phenelzine Sulfate Tablets has been infrequently reported.
 Signs and symptoms of this syndrome generally commence 24 to 72 hours after drug discontinuation and may range from vivid nightmares with agitation to frank psychosis and convulsions.
-This syndrome generally responds to reinstitution of low-dose Phenelzine sulfate therapy followed by cautious downward titration and discontinuation.
+This syndrome generally responds to reinstitution of low-dose Phenelzine Sulfate Tablets therapy followed by cautious downward titration and discontinuation.

 Phenelzine Dosage and Administration

-The usual starting dose of Phenelzine sulfate is one tablet (15 mg) three times a day.
+The usual starting dose of Phenelzine Sulfate Tablets is one tablet (15 mg) three times a day.

 Early phase treatment